vipin2310/LightsOut-python/README.md

 - Rename variable/function/etc.: `F2`

 ## 10. Domain-specific language (DSL)
-For domain-specific language there is a script implemented for [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) which setups the project and starts the game.
+For domain-specific language there is a script implemented for [Windows PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/overview) which setups this project and starts the game.
 To setup it will be checked whether the Python version is at least 3.9 and PIP is available.
 Therefore to run the script Python 3.9 must be installed and the [path variables](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables) for Python and PIP must be configured correctly under Microsoft Windows so the script can call Python and PIP from the terminal.
 After checking for the entry point of this project, PyBuilder will be installed through PIP and the build process will be started which then installs all necessary dependencies for the game and executes the unit tests as configured in [setup.py](https://github.com/vipin2310/LightsOut-python/blob/main/setup.py) and [build.py](https://github.com/vipin2310/LightsOut-python/blob/main/build.py).
 At the end the [main.py](https://github.com/vipin2310/LightsOut-python/blob/main/src/main/python/main.py) file will be called which starts the game.